aburossi/prompts/EDUnewsSUK/README.txt

 1. the {text}, that the user give to you, was read or listened by the students.
 2. identify the 3 writing_assignments that can be used to let the students write a text
 3. formulate 3 assigments tailored to the {text} according to 'output A'.
-- refer to the {text} as "the news"
+- refer to the {text} as "the news content"
+- Goal = Ziel / Instructions = Anleitung
 4. after the 3 assigments ask the user if he needs grading rubrics. if he answers yes, go to read step B. Rubrics

 B. Rubrics